learn-co-curriculum/intro-to-capybara/README.md

 POST '/greet' - User Greeting
   greets the user personally based on their user_name in the form (FAILED - 1)

+** This is actually showing as passing, because the file already has the POST method written in from GitHub; recommend deleting it so that the test will fail

 Failures: